A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

-Nevertheless, our agreement with the AS2UDS redshift distribution is encouraging, since it implies that large photo-z-based studies may not suffer from substantial biases due to incorrect photo-zs---despite the fact that we find individual photo-z estimates result in catastrophic outliers in $>$20\% of DSFGs regardless of method.
-This agreement is important confirmation for simulations that attempt to match the DSFG redshift distribution, since these typically benchmark their models against the photo-z distributions for ALMA samples (e.g., \citealt{elliott25} and \citealt{kumar25} compare to AS2UDS, which had a published spec-z fraction of $\sim$6\%; \citealt{dudzeviciute20}).
+We see that our best-fit log-normal is in good agreement with the distribution of the {\tt MAGPHYS} photo-zs for AS2UDS.
+This agreement is encouraging, since it implies that large photo-z-based studies may not suffer from substantial biases due to incorrect photo-zs---despite the fact that we find individual photo-z estimates result in catastrophic outliers in $>$20\% of DSFGs regardless of method.
+This also provides valuable confirmation for simulations that attempt to match the DSFG redshift distribution, since these typically benchmark their models against the photo-z distributions for ALMA samples {(e.g., \citealt{elliott25} and \citealt{kumar25} test predictions from GALFORM and FLAMINGO, respectively, against the AS2UDS redshift distribution).} {For smaller samples or less accurate photo-zs, however, the bias due to photo-zs may be significant. }

-However, for smaller samples, the bias due to photo-zs may be more significant.
-For example, considering just the $\falma >3$~mJy subset of our sample (27~sources), which is 96\% spectroscopically confirmed, the median $\langle z \rangle = 2.70$ is slightly lower than previous estimates from \citetalias{cowie18}: Using spec-zs and the \citetalias{straatman16} photo-zs, they reported a median $\langle z \rangle = 2.86$, while with FIR photo-zs (based on an Arp 220 template) in place of photo-zs, they found $\langle z \rangle = 3.26$, significantly higher than our median.